fenxu/azure-powershell-docs-prod/azure/RMSProtection/vlatest/Get-AIPFileStatus.md

 RMSTemplateName : Contoso, Ltd - Confidential View Only
 ```

-This example gets the AIP status of the file Test.docx.
+This command gets the AIP status of the file Test.docx.
 This file has a main lable Confidential, and a SubLabel Microsoft FTE.
-It is RMS protected with the template "Contoso, Ltd - Confidential View Only".
+It is RMS protected with the template Contoso, Ltd - Confidential View Only.

 ### Example 2 Prepare a report of the status of files in a folder.
 ```